 Mid-Autumn Festival

-The Mid-Autumn Festival is a traditional festival that’s celebrated in various regions of Eastern and Southeastern Asia.
+The Mid-Autumn Festival is a traditional festival celebrated in various regions of Eastern and Southeastern Asia.
 Also known as the Mooncake Festival or Moon Festival, this holiday is observed in Mainland China, Macau, Hong Kong, Korea, Japan, Malaysia, Cambodia, Vietnam, Singapore, Indonesia, the Philippines, and Thailand.

-The History Of Mid Autumn Festival
+The History of the Mid-Autumn Festival

-This holiday has been celebrated for at least 3,600 years.
+The holiday has been celebrated for at least 3,600 years.
 It was initially celebrated as a harvest festival during the Shang Dynasty.
 For various indigenous groups living in ancient China, harvest time commemorated the dragon that brought rain for their crops.

-According to legend, Emperor Xuanzong of Tang began to hold formal celebrations of this holiday in his palace.
+According to legend, Emperor Xuanzong of Tang started to hold formal celebrations of this holiday in his palace.
 Although early celebrations of this holiday were very much concerned with moon worship, the modern practice of this holiday and the associated festival has more to do with the autumnal harvest.

-Other Names For The Mid-Autumn Festival
+Other Names for the Mid-Autumn Festival

 - Lantern Festival